 William M. Hoeveler Award Roundtable

-The prestigious prize celebrates ethics, leadership and public service in the legal profession.
+The prestigious award celebrates ethics, leadership and public service in the legal profession.
 See stories of past recipients:

 Friends of Everglades - Marjorie Stoneman Douglas' Organization – Bestowed Hoeveler Award